by Mr Green

 View a video featuring Mr. Green’s Bathtub Floodtable

 The bathtub acts as the reservoir holding the hydroponic nutrients.
 A submersible water pump forces the nutrients up onto the floodtable through 1/2 inch tubing that leads to spaghetti hose for each plant.
 Nutrients drain out of the pots while plants are being fed.
 This method is what I call “Flush & Feed”.

 Excess nutrients are being Flushed out of the Rockwool while the Plants are being Fed nutrients.

 Plants cannot be overfed with this method of hydroponic growing.

 Plants are fed several times per day as programmed by a digital timer.
 I also have an air pump with air stone in all my reservoirs keeping oxygen in nutrients at maximum levels.

-More information and instructions how to build custom floodtables are included in my Youtube videos and in my book “Marijuana Mass Production Made Easy”.
+More information and instructions how to build custom floodtables are included in my book “Marijuana Mass Production Made Easy”.